danb35/freenas-iocage-nextcloud/README.md

   * You must be able and willing to open ports 80 and 443 from the entire Internet to the jail, and leave them open.
 If this applies, do it **before** running this script.
   * DNS hosting for the domain name needs to be with a provider that Caddy supports, to automatically update the DNS records needed to prove your control over the domain.
 See the [Caddy documentation](https://caddyserver.com/docs) under the heading of "DNS Providers" for the supported providers, and what information you'll need in order to proceed.

+[Cloudflare](https://www.cloudflare.com/) provides DNS hosting at no cost, and it's well-supported by Caddy.
+Cloudflare doesn't directly provide Dynamic DNS service, but [DNS-O-Matic](https://dnsomatic.com/) is a Dynamic DNS provider that will interface with many DNS hosts including Cloudflare, and is also free of charge.
+So, even if you have a dynamic IP address (as most residential Internet users do), you don't have your own domain, and you aren't willing to pay for a domain or any other relevant service, and you aren't willing to open any ports from the Internet to your system, you can still get a trusted certificate from Let's Encrypt by following these steps:

+* Register a free domain with Freenom.
+Be sure to keep up with the renewal requirements.
+* Sign up for a free account with Cloudflare, and activate it for free DNS service only on your domain.
+* Tell Freenom to use Cloudflare for DNS for your domain.
+* Sign up for a free account with DNS-O-Matic, and configure it to update your Cloudflare DNS.
+* Set up FreeNAS (see [this thread](https://www.ixsystems.com/community/threads/dns-o-matic-dynamic-dns-configuration.10326/)), your router, or whatever you prefer to update DNS-O-Matic as your IP address changes.
+* Set up this script to do DNS validation, tell it to use the cloudflare plugin, and give it your email address and Global API key.

 If you aren't able or willing to obtain a certificate from Let's Encrypt, this script also supports configuring Caddy with a self-signed certificate, or with no certificate (and thus no HTTPS) at all.

 ### Prerequisites (Other)